ineiti/fledger/WIP.md

   - Easy simulation
     - w/o network
     - local network
-    - network with bw and delay
+    - network with bw and delay -> on Deterlab

 ## Bugs